jaredly/j3/Roadmap.md

 ## BUGS

+- [ ] ok, so "on autocomplete", we need to do our best effort to update relevant types. this MIGHT happen across-terms if we're in the sandbox, so look out kids.
+- [ ] also, space etc. at the end of an identifier should trigger the on-autocomplete if there's something available.

 - [ ] I think hovers can get stale??
 - [ ] AUTOCOMPLETE can be stale, which I don't love...
     But only in a global context, oh yeah.
 So as long as